 As soon as you become eligible to graduate, no matter how long it may be until your actual graduation or what Valid Until date is on your card, you cease to be a student and as a result your card is no longer valid.
 Any functions associated with the card will cease.

-Once your school/department has stated you have 'completed' your course (this is not the same as your graduation date) your student card will no longer give access to any swipe doors or gates or any controlled areas, no matter the Valid Until date on your card.
+Once your school/department has stated you have 'completed' your course (this is not the same as your graduation date) your student card will no longer give access to any swipe doors, gates or any controlled areas, regardless of the Valid Until date on your card.

-If you still require access to your department you should contact your department about alternative access arrangements, this is at the department's discretion.
+If you still require access to your department you should contact them about alternative access.
+This is at the departments discretion.

-Your library borrower’s record will expire on the last day of your course, for example, for final year undergraduates this will generally be the last day of semester.
+Your library borrowers record will expire on the last day of your course.
+For final year undergraduates this will generally be the last day of semester.
 You will not be able to borrow books after this date.